tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

 In case cases where the number of points is not always the same, set the batch size to the maximum number of points and use the `flushBuffer()` function to force writing to the database.
 See [Buffer Handling](#buffer-handling-and-retrying) for more details.

 ## Buffer Handling and Retrying
-InfluxDB contains an underlying buffer for handling writing in batches and automatic retrying on server backpressure and connection failure.
+InfluxDB contains an underlying buffer for handling writing in batches and automatic retrying on server back-pressure and connection failure.

-Its size is controled by the `bufferSize` param of [WriteOptions](#write-options) object:
+Its size is controlled by the `bufferSize` param of [WriteOptions](#write-options) object:
 ```cpp
 // Increase buffer to allow caching of failed writes
 client.setWriteOptions(WriteOptions().bufferSize(50));